Tim Truzy is a poet, short-story author, and he is currently working on several novels.

 A Few National Parks in the Mountains

 The poem above was inspired by my time in the mountains of western North Carolina camping and conducting training sessions.
 I’ve also visited the mountains of Georgia, Tennessee, Virginia, and West Virginia.
 These areas are spectacular in the autumn – maybe they can inspire you, too.
 Below are a few such mountainous destinations.
-All three of these parks have information readily available from the government on the internet:
+All four of these parks have information readily available from the government on the internet:

 - Blue Ridge Parkway – This national park extends nearly five hundred miles between North Carolina and Virginia.
 The parkway is often referred to as “America’s favorite drive.”
 Some of the activities people enjoy in this scenic environment include: hiking, picnics, camping, and The astounding views of waterfalls.